cseickel/dotfiles/README.md

 ## zsh

-I have a lot of aliases and custom functions defined in (zshrc)[zshrc], you might want to read through that file.
+I have a lot of aliases and custom functions defined in [zshrc](zshrc), you might want to read through that file.

 ### git aliases